Trenz-Electronic/TE-USB-Suite/TE_USB_FX2.gen_3/OpenFutNet/README.markdown

 TE USB FX2 module detach/insertion cycle; it logically happens even if it isn't manually relaized.<br />

 2)
-OpenFutNet warns you about double (or more) TE USB FX2 module insertion if TE micromodules are seen as Cypress or Trenz Electronic device.
-The TE micromodules seen as DEWESoft device are not warned as multiple insertions because they have another warning message.<br />
+OpenFutNet warns you about double (or more) TE USB FX2 module insertion if TE USB FX2 modules are seen as Cypress or Trenz Electronic device.
+The TE USB FX2 modules are seen as DEWESoft device are not warned as multiple insertions because they have another warning message.<br />